Stocken99/LLMs_in_data_management/Rescitations/Rescitation_1/Instructions.md

 Pure Python Perceptron

-Download, install, run and study the pure python perceptron code (examples.py Download examples.py, perceptron.py
+Download, install, run and study the pure python perceptron code (examples.py, perceptron.py)

-Download perceptron.py)

 1. Similar to the given majority and xor examples, define 8 training examples to train a one-wire-not function which returns 1 if x1 is 0, 0 if x1 is 1.
 All other inputs with combinations of 1 and 0 on x2 and x3 do not change the output.
 Train 100 epochs with the activation function hyperbolic tangent.
 What happens to weights w2 and w3 and why?